 WWOOF (World Wide Opportunities on Organic Farms) is a fantastic way to make your trip last a bit longer and is very popular in countries like Australia and New Zealand (which are typically more expensive countries in which to travel).
 The premise is that you work on an organic farm in exchange for room and board – so while you won’t be adding to your bank account, you won’t be spending much money either, and you will meet a good number of interesting people in the meantime.
 A lot of WWOOFing locations are “off the beaten path,” so you can take advantage of living in and seeing part of a country that most don’t get to.
 This kind of work is available worldwide.

-If you simply don’t make the kind of money that’s going to allow you to save $15K-$20K without having to wait half a lifetime, you don’t have to give up your dreams of traveling the world.
+If you simply don’t make the kind of money that’s going to allow you to save what you need without having to wait half a lifetime, you don’t have to give up your dreams of traveling the world.
 Adding in some work along the way, or moving somewhere to teach for a while, can help tremendously.